gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 ### Train and validation loaders
 To validate the model built, decided will pick out only 20, 0000 images from the corpus we have \
-Using torch random split , split the train and test images \
+Using torch random split , split the train and test images.Saved the model, and loaded when new set of images were trained.

 Ratio: 90 % train, 10 % test \